rrrradhikaa/Facial-Recognition/README.md

 * Performing liveness detection (blink/mouth movement) on each capture.

-* Extracting hybrid facial features (deep + HOG).
+* Extracting deep facial features.

 * Encrypting each face encoding using Fernet encryption.

 * Storing encrypted encodings along with user metadata (name, ID) in a local SQLite3 database.

-* Retraining and persisting the feature reduction pipeline and SVM classifier for recognition.
+* Retraining and persisting the SVM classifier for recognition.

 ## * authentication()
 * Performs secure user login by: